Pesopes/bubble_bounce/README.md

 Originally it was written in pure JS, now it is rewritten in TypeScript.

+> [!NOTE]
+> The game is really choppy on firefox for android.
+If on android use a
+> chromium-based browser instead.

 ## Game options

 - You can configure the looks of your bubbles or randomize them, this doesn't